Upside Down Flowers: Reception

 Upside Down Flowers received a positive response from music critics.
 Associated Press writer Pablo Gorondi wrote that it "stripp[ed] off a decade or three from [Zombies on Broadway]'s electronic sounds to create an intimacy that varies between translucent and supercharged."
 It had a "wide switchboard of emotions and McMahon the skill to expedite the connections."
 Vincent Croce of The Stylus found it to be a "very pop-centered and melodic album", acting as a "personal work that was executed with catchy choruses and beautiful melodies".
 Sputnikmusic staff member SowingSeason said the tracks "rel[ied] on [McMahon's] lyrics and emotional conviction to draw the listener in."
-He felt that "a lot of the energy has been sucked out of the room", with ever track being "a ballad, which means if you aren’t digging the lyrics or vibing with the particular emotion he’s putting on the table, you’re most likely bored."
+He felt that "a lot of the energy has been sucked out of the room", and "every song plays a ballad, which means if you aren’t digging the lyrics or vibing with the particular emotion he’s putting on the table, you’re most likely bored."

 Upside Down Flowers charted at number 169 on the Billboard 200.
 It also charted on three additional component charts: number 18 on Digital Albums, number 26 on Alternative Albums, and number 31 on Top Rock Albums.
 Upside Down Flowers was included on OC Weekly's list of the best 2018 SoCal albums.